NOAA-GFDL/MDTF-diagnostics/sites/NOAA_GFDL/doc/NOAA_GFDL.rst

 <*CASE_ROOT_DIR*> should be set to the root of the postprocessing directory hierarchy (i.e., should end in ``/pp``).

-- ``--any-components``: If this flag is set, the data source will return data from different model ``<component>``\s requested by the same POD.
+--any-components    If this flag is set, the data source will return data from different model ``<component>``\s requested by the same POD.
 This is necessary for, e.g., PODs that compare data from different modeling realms.
 The default behavior is to require all variables requested by a POD to come from the same model ``<component>``.

 **Data selection heuristics**